-Julian Ginos is a litigator in the firm’s Communications, Internet and Technology Practice, and its Appellate and Supreme Court Practice.
+Julian Ginos is a litigator in the firm’s Appellate and Supreme Court Practice; its Investigations, Compliance and Defense Practice; and its State Enforcement and Regulation Practice.

 Mr. Ginos advises clients on regulatory and compliance issues in addition to litigating at the trial and appellate level.
 He has defended telecommunications providers, financial institutions, pharmaceutical companies, utilities and individuals against state, federal, and congressional investigations and enforcement actions.
 He has conducted internal investigations relating to possible violations of FCC regulations, securities laws, the FCPA, World Bank policies, and domestic and international privacy law.
 Mr. Ginos has litigated a variety of matters in state and federal court, including claims arising from the Lehman Brothers bankruptcy, noteholder notices of default on more than $6 billion in debt, putative class action antitrust enforcement and multidistrict product liability litigation.